unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 - **Languages**:
 	- *Scala* version 2.10.3
 - **Cluster Computing**:
-	- *Apache Spark* version 0.9.0 or greater (version 1.0.0 recommended).<p class="list-paragraph">NOTE: In the latest version of Spark, class path issues may arise if you compile from the source code.
+	- *Apache Spark* version 1.0.0 or greater.<p class="list-paragraph">NOTE: In the latest version of Spark, class path issues may arise if you compile from the source code.
 For this reason, we recommend using one of the pre-built Spark packages.</p>
-	- *Hadoop/HDFS/HBase* (Optional) - Choose your preferred version
+	- *Hadoop/HDFS/HBase* (Optional) - Choose your preferred version. <p class="list-paragraph">NOTE: Some cluster computing software may automatically install Apache Spark.
+If the automatically installed version is older than 1.0.0, you must upgrade to 1.0.0 or greater.</p>

 ### <a name="spark-config"></a> Apache Spark Configuration ###